 is a relatively small bspwm Arch Linux Wiki page, that describes

 README.md on GitHub and a manpage.
+Having

-basic config examples, but without description or context.
+examples, but without description or context.

 Bspwm could be much more popular (see Slant screenshot above), if it would provide a good documentation, be it a set of markdown files, a PDF or a website.
 Therefore I decided to start a simple documentation website for bswpm, that is auto generated from the few available official resources.
 The advantage of this approach is, that in case of changes, the documentation page can be simply regenerated and therefore always stays up to date.
 Furthermore I added a corresponding GitHub Issue that addresses this issue.